 Don’t be an example in someone else’s theory, write yours using your own examples.

-Submitted by Vikrant about 3 years ago
+Submitted by Vikrant over 3 years ago

 The Second World War was engineered by the Zionist Jews and financed by the bankers.

-Submitted by ArkAngel almost 4 years ago
+Submitted by ArkAngel about 4 years ago

 I love subtextual film criticism, especially when it’s fun, when a guy knows how to write in a readable, charming way.
 What I love the most about it is that it doesn’t have a f'ing thing to do with what the writer or the actor or the filmmakers intended.
 It just has to work.
 And if you can make your case with as few exceptions as possible, then that’s great.

-Submitted by GrimGrin about 4 years ago
+Submitted by GrimGrin over 4 years ago

 "Yes, that's what I think, and I'm super smart, so it's probably true."